Miami University

 Also, Chanelle White (chanelle.white@miamioh.edu) who is the Director of the FSB Advising Office, and Ben Palmer (palmerba@miamioh.edu), who is the Senior Academic Advisor in the advising office are very familiar with the program and is available to help you (and/or help your advisor help you).

-We will meet for pre-program sessions roughly one evening per week between Oct-Dec 2024.
+We will meet for pre-program sessions roughly one evening per week between Oct-Nov in the Fall semester immediately prior to the J-Term trip.
 We can figure out how to work around other class obligations that may come up.
 We will also have opportunities on some weekends to have some unique brewing experiences, so you’ll want to plan for these.

 There are two basic costs of the program.